corajr/servant-state-graph/README.md

 ## Usage

-The library exposes a function, `choclety`, that can generate graph JSON suitable for use with the included [viewer][viewer] or serve the viewer on a desired port.
+The library exposes a function `stateGraph` that can generate graph JSON suitable for use with the included [viewer][viewer] or serve the viewer on a desired port.

 To serve up the graph viewer (uses Cytoscape.js) at [127.0.0.1:8090](http://127.0.0.1:8090):

-`stack build && stack exec choclety`
+`stack build && stack exec state-graph`

 To serve up the API itself on port 8080:

-`stack exec choclety-server`
+`stack exec state-graph-server`

 To run the test suite: